f5devcentral/f5-agility-labs-nginx/docs/class15/lab1/lab1.md

 ### Policies

-`Policies` are a set of resuable rules that pick the best processing profile for a given request.
-These are evaulated at runtime and dynamically apply a processing profile for each request that is received by F5 AIGW.
+`Policies` are a set of reusable rules that pick the best processing profile for a given request.
+These are evaluated at runtime and dynamically apply a processing profile for each request that is received by F5 AIGW.

 ```yaml
 policies: